 At the bottom of the lane I slowed by the small copse that separated our lane from the main farm road.
 I dropped my bike on the verge and surveyed the woodland’s edge.
 Fortunately for me this section of frith had yet to be cleared and there were plenty of saplings to be raided.
 I jumped across the ditch and grabbed onto a young ash standing proud from the mass of newly emerging green.
 It took only a moment or two to select a couple of growing tips; slender and smooth and grey, their foliage still encased in cool black buds that looked for all the world like the hooves of tiny goats.

 That line has been running through my head all of this morning, and though Scott doubtless had specific thoughts of lust and betrayal at its heart when he first penned Marmion (which is, after all, essentially crime fiction), I’ve always thought it apt for writers in general; and increasingly so as I wade into the murky waters of historical crime fiction.

 One of the most frequently asked questions from people who first see my Fables and Fabrications collection is ‘why the cat?’
 Continue reading

 In need of a little brightness today so I am highlighting two slightly comic stories from the fourteen included in Fables and Fabrications.

-The fabulous Crime and SF news and reviews site Murder Mayhem and More is running a giveaway on Facebook for a Fables and Fabrications extract as below! *Note – you need to go to this Murder Mayhem and More page to enter! *Competition***Like&Share* FABLES & FABRICATIONS by Jan Edwards is out this week.
-To… Read More Fables Freebie!
+The fabulous Crime and SF news and reviews site Murder Mayhem and More is running a giveaway on Facebook for a Fables and Fabrications extract as below! *Note – you need to go to this Murder Mayhem and More page to enter!